timhughes/vagrant_ansible_okd4/README.md

     journalctl -b -f -u bootkube.service

-## Control Plan systems and Workers
+## Control Plane systems and Worker systems
-Start the rest of the machines.
+Start the rest of the systems.
 This requires 3 control plane (*cp*) systems and at least 2 *worker* systems.
 The following commands will start these up three of each.